Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-06-01

 Meet Yoast SEO 16.4: This brand-new version of Yoast SEO Premium comes with a rewritten language analysis, plus a newly supported language: Czech.
 People who write in this language can now fully use our tools to improve their content.
 We hope you enjoy this update!
-Read more about what’s new in Yoast SEO 16.4 in [https://yoa.st/release-16-4](our release post)!
+Read more about what’s new in Yoast SEO 16.4 in [our release post](https://yoa.st/release-16-4)!

 #### Enhancements